Port Salut Cheese vs Raclette du Valais Cheese

 Raclette du Valais is a type of Raclette from the Swiss canton of Valais.
 It is a PDO product, known for its exceptionally creamy texture and robust flavor that enhances when melted.
 This cheese is traditionally made using raw cow’s milk and enjoyed as part of the iconic raclette meal.

-Port Salut Cheese comes from France.
-Raclette du Valais Cheese originated from Switzerland.
+• Origin: Port Salut Cheese (France), Raclette du Valais Cheese (Switzerland)

 Port Salut Cheese Raclette du Valais Cheese